Gavin Sheets Player Props: White Sox vs. Reds

 Gavin Sheets At The Plate

-- Sheets has picked up a hit in 11 of 21 games this season, with multiple hits three times.

-- In 21 games played this year, he has homered in two of them.
+- He has gone deep in two of 22 games played this year, and in 2.9% of his plate appearances.

-- Sheets has driven in a run in four games this season (19.0%), including two games with multiple runs batted in.
+- In four games this season (18.2%), Sheets has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in six of 21 games so far this season.
+- He has scored a run in six of 22 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.